Texas Archbishop Taken Hostage

 ``I could tell the archbishop was kind of caught off guard.″

-The chancellery is the headquarters for the 23-county San Antonio archdiocese.
-Flores, 70, became the first Mexican-American Catholic bishop in the country when he was named its auxiliary bishop.
+The chancery is the headquarters for the 23-county San Antonio archdiocese.
+Flores, 70, became the first Mexican-American Catholic bishop in the nation when he was named its auxiliary bishop.

 About 100 people gathered outside chancery offices, praying out loud and holding rosary beads and pictures of Jesus.